- Published on

 # A few common libraries that I install for data exploration and analysis

-(@v1.6) pkg> add Plots Gadfly DataFrames DataFramesMeta XLSX CSV RDatasets Parquet Pluto Query
+@v1.8) pkg> add Revise Plots Gadfly DataFrames DataFramesMeta XLSX CSV RDatasets Parquet (